Australian government adds Envisian to cloud services panel

 With Envisian only being added to the panel in the last week, they haven’t yet completed a sale with any government department but they have already commenced discussions with some departments.

-As well as offering software services, integrating a number of different hardware components, Lyell told us the move towards software defined data centres has created new opportunities.
+As well as offering software services, integrating a number of different hardware components, Lyell told us the move towards software defined data centers has created new opportunities.

 Unlike many other resellers, Envisian doesn’t offer every different hypervisor or storage solution on the market.